nosas/blog/deep_learning_python/ch2/article.md

 > This section assumes that you are familiar with [tensor operations](#tensor-operations) and the concept of derivatives in calculus.
 > Below are some helpful rules to keep in mind:
 >
-> - Gradients can be interpreted as the direction of steepest ascent of some function with respect to some variable.
+> - Gradients can be interpreted as the direction of the steepest ascent of some function with respect to some variable.
 > - Given a differential function, it's possible to find its minimum when the derivative is zero.
 >     - For a neural network, the minimum can be found by solving for `grad(f(W), W) = 0` or `grad(loss_score, W) = 0` using gradient descent.